Asclepius and a plague in 87 BC

 Obv: Laureate head of Jupiter right, with scepter over shoulder; behind, DOSSEN

 Rev: Triumphal quadriga right decorated with thunderbolt of Jupiter; (above, off flan on this coin, Victory flying right); in ex.
 L RVBRI

 Ref: Crawford 348/1; Rubria 1

-There is no ambiguity about the snake and garlanded altar as a reference to Aesculapius, and it is likely that it is tied to another plague that struck as the forces of Marius battled with Rome in 87 BC during the Social War.
+There is no ambiguity about the snake and garlanded altar as a reference to Asclepius, and it is likely that it is tied to a plague that struck as the forces of Marius battled with Rome in 87 BC during the Social War.
 There is debate about the extent of this plague and whether it was isolated to the military camps or spread more broadly in the civilian population.
 There is insufficient evidence to support 87 BC plague rising to the same level of formal appeal to the god, as the earlier two.